wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 muse over, but S&W think that knowledge-how is really just knowledge-that because of how the semantics for embedded questions works out.[^thanks]

-[^thanks]: Many thanks to DS and SS for taking the time to give feedback on this post.
+[^thanks]: Many thanks to DS and SGS for taking the time to give feedback on this post.